To see a short introduction to each of our counsellors, please select their picture.

 I have volunteered for ChildLine East Midlands, Cruse Bereavement Care, Marie Curie and Nottinghamshire Deaf Society.
 In addition, I have worked in a hostel with teenagers who were homeless and had been subjected to physical and sexual abuse; they were also dealing with issues such as substance misuse and self-harming behaviours.
 Furthermore, I have devoted my time to the Divert Trust which was a project aimed at supporting children that had been earmarked for exclusion from school.

-I spent a number of years working in education, as a primary school teacher, and my experiences have highlighted the importance of positive relationships with my pupils, parents and colleagues to drive progress.
-I aim to relate to an individual and create a positive, safe environment which helps clients reach their goals.
-My years as a teacher have also given me insights into managing and supporting individual needs, with their wellbeing my priority, as well as an awareness of how early experiences can shape lives.
+I have spent a number of years in education and my experiences have highlighted the importance of positive relationships with pupils, parents, and colleagues in driving progress.
+As a counsellor, I aim to relate to each individual and create a positive, safe environment that supports clients in reaching their goals.
+My years as a teacher have also given me valuable insight into managing and supporting individual needs, with wellbeing as a priority, as well as an awareness of how early experiences can shape our lives.

-I believe counselling and psychotherapy can lead us to self-acceptance, self-discovery and contentment, while strengthening our relationships.
+I believe counselling and psychotherapy can lead to self-acceptance, self-discovery, and a sense of contentment.

-I'm also lover of sport and did a degree in Sports Science.
-My claim to fame is playing in a televised football match whilst living in Australia.
+I’m also a lover of sport and hold a degree in Sports Science.
+My claim to fame is playing in a televised football match while living in Australia.

 Hello, my name is Hollie and I'm an integrative counselling psychotherapist and a registered member of the BACP.
 Being an integrative practitioner, bringing together the modalities of Person centred, Attachment and Cognitive Behavioural theories, I can offer a tailored response to supporting you with your needs, in a way that works for you.